FoxinSnow/Console-Rational-Calculator/README.md

 # ENG2002-SubjectProject
-This is a homework.

-This is a homework project for ENG2002 Computer Programming.
+This is a homework project for PolyU ENG2002 Computer Programming.

 This subject had been done during 2016-2017 semester 1.